-- Chapter 3, Environmental Systems provides policies related to the protection of the natural environment areas and features including water systems, the urban forest as well as addressing environmental hazards. - Chapter 4, Healthy Neighbourhoods and Communities provides policies relating to elements of complete communities, including housing, community infrastructure, parks and open space, and cultural heritage and archaeological resources. - Chapter 5, A Strong and Diverse Economy provides policies relating to the retention and development of Markham's economy, including office, industry, institutions, retail, tourism and agriculture. - Chapter 6, Urban Design and Sustainable Development provides guidance in shaping the urban form of Markham communities as they continue to develop into more sustainable complete communities. - Chapter 7, Transportation, Services and Utilities provides policies relating to the transportation system, with an emphasis on increasing travel choices, and the provision of municipal services, including water and wastewater, utilities and energy. - Chapter 8, Land Use provides the land use designations and policies that determine where, and under what conditions various uses can be located. - Chapter 9, Area and Site Specific Policies provides special policies for areas and sites that require policies that vary from one or more provisions of this Plan. - Chapter 10, Implementation outlines policies for the implementation of this Plan. - Chapter 11, Interpretation provides direction on interpretation of the Plan including defined terms used in the Plan.
+- Chapter 3, Environmental Systems provides policies related to the protection of the natural environment areas and features including water systems, the urban forest as well as addressing environmental hazards. - Chapter 4, Healthy Neighbourhoods and Communities provides policies relating to elements of complete communities, including housing, community infrastructure, parks and open space, and cultural heritage and archaeological resources. - Chapter 5, A Strong and Diverse Economy provides policies relating to the retention and development of Markham's economy, including office, industry, institutions, retail, tourism and agriculture. - Chapter 6, Urban Design and Sustainable Development provides guidance in shaping the urban form of Markham communities as they continue to develop into more sustainable complete communities. - Chapter 7, Transportation, Services and Utilities provides policies relating to the transportation system, with an emphasis on increasing travel choices, and the provision of municipal services, including water and wastewater, utilities and energy. - Chapter 8, Land Use provides the land use designations and policies that determine where, and under what conditions various uses can be located. - Chapters 9, Implementation outlines policies for the implementation of this Plan. - Chapter 10, Interpretation provides direction on interpretation of the Plan including defined terms used in the Plan.